ami-GS/pyedf-1/README.md

 # pyedf

-A very basic Python module for reading EDF (European Data Format) files.
+A simple Python module for reading EDF (European Data Format) files.

 From the official [EDF+ Spec](http://www.edfplus.info/),  "The European Data Format (EDF) is a simple and flexible format for exchange and storage of multichannel biological and physical signals."